RaccoonForever/make-sense-ai-label-format-converter/README.md

                             File containing classes (one class by line / must be the same class name that in label files) -o OUTPUT, --output OUTPUT
                             File path for the output file
-      -xml                  To specify if input labels are xml format --normalize           Normalized coordinates in output file
+      -xml                  To specify if input labels are VOC XML format --normalize           Normalized coordinates in output file
-      --centered CENTERED   Centered coordinates, x_center, y_center, width, height in output file
+      --centered            Centered coordinates, x_center, y_center, width,
+                            height in output file
-      -csv                  To specify if input labels are csv format -v, --verbose         To specify if you want more verbosity on logs
+      -csv                  To specify if input labels are CSV format -yolo                 To specify if input labels are YOLO format -v, --verbose         To specify if you want more verbosity on logs

+## Release
+### v0.1
+- Tool works for XML (VOC) format and single CSV file from MakeSense
+- To add:
+    - Handling number of decimals
+    - VGG compatibility
+    - Custom export